Success Stories for Industrial Disease

 Widows claim for engineer with mesothelioma

-Mrs B was the widow of a retired engineer, who had been diagnosed with mesothelioma 15 years after he had retired and died from that disease.
+Mrs B was the widow of a retired engineer, who had been diagnosed with mesothelioma 15 years after he had retired.
+He died from this disease.
 He had had a number of different employers during his working life, and his widow knew little of his working conditions.
 A friend of the deceased was able to provide some information about those conditions.
-We investigated the employment and medical history, and analysed a large quantity of relevant records from a former employer.
+We investigated his employment and medical history, and analysed a large quantity of relevant records from a former employer.
 Legal proceedings were issued and served and shortly afterwards we negotiated a settlement of £25,000.